unmtransinfo/Badapple2/docker/README.md

 1. (Optional) modify the [.env_BA_classic](.env_BA_classic) file to your desired requirements.
    - Note: If you want to include the "activity" table in the DB, then change `IMAGE_TAG` to `badapple_classic-full`
+   - The default Postgres settings are optimized for a 4-core system with 8GB of RAM and SSD storage.
+If you have more (or less) resources available, you can adjust the `PG_` settings to improve performance.
+You can use the [pgtune](https://pgtune.leopard.in.ua/) tool to generate new settings.
 2. The badapple_classic DB can be setup using the following command:

 ```bash